MagicPush/cli-toolkit/docs/features-manual.md

 ### Available settings

+#### helpGeneratorPaddingLeftMain

+* Affects the padding from the left border of a terminal.
+The padding precedes almost all lines from generated `help` pages (except headers) - script's description, usage template and examples, parameters' names.
+* Controls the padding size as the number of space characters.
+* Possible values: non-negative `int`.
+    * Values below `0` are silently treated as `0`.

-#### optionHelpShortName
+#### helpGeneratorPaddingLeftParameterDescription

-* Controls if the `--help` option has a short name or does not.
+* Affects the left padding for parameters' descriptions.
+* Controls the padding size as the number of space characters.
-* Possible values:
+* Possible values: non-negative `int`.
-    * a latin character (like for any other option short name)
-    * `null` (no short name)

-`--help` option is automatically added for all scripts and subcommands.
-Usually you may want to add a short name `-h` to request help pages easier, but then you will not be able to use `-h` as a short name for your other parameters like `--host` because of the duplication check.

-With this setting you may choose which scripts get a short name for `--help` (and what) and which do not.
+    * Values below `0` are silently treated as `0`.

 #### helpGeneratorShortDescriptionCharsMinBeforeFullStop

 * Affects scripts descriptions' graceful trimming (usually seen while listing available subcommands).
 * Controls a min length of a description substring cut around a full sentence (a substring ending with `. `).
-* Possible values: any (reasonable) `int`
+* Possible values: any (reasonable) `int`.
     * Values bigger than [helpGeneratorShortDescriptionCharsMax](#helpgeneratorshortdescriptioncharsmax) are
     ignored naturally.